 - Increased quality.
 In a supply chain, all content production stakeholders know what they need to do and when.
 As a result, everyone can focus on their core responsibilities and deliver them at a far greater level.

 - Fewer mistakes.
-Once again, clearly defined roles and responsibilities, deliverables, timeframes, and more result in better organization, communication, and collaboration, eliminating many mistakes and errors.
+Once again, clearly defined roles and responsibilities, deliverables, timeframes, and more result in better organisation, communication, and collaboration, eliminating many mistakes and errors.

 - Much faster content creation and deployment due to a clearly defined process.